canicode3896/canicode3896/README.md

-This my personal website - it list all of my repositories and projects
+This my personal page - it list all of my repositories and projects
 ## Projects
 | Name | Location |
 | ---- | -------- |